ovh/docs/pages/public_cloud/compute/create_and_configure_an_additional_disk_on_an_instance/guide.en-gb.md

 ---
-title: 'Creating and configuring an additional disk on an instance'
+title: Creating and configuring an additional disk on an instance
-excerpt: 'Find out how to attach a new volume to your Public Cloud instance'
+excerpt: Find out how to attach a new volume to your Public Cloud instance
 updated: 2023-10-09
 ---